iotaledger/bee/bee-tangle/README.md

 # `bee-tangle`

-The distributed DAG that sits at the heart of IOTA's Bee node.
+A distributed, directed, acyclic graph that underpins the DLT for IOTA's Bee node.